 There are five important factors to consider in selecting a garden site.

-FIRST: Sunlight: All vegetables need sunlight.
-The garden should receive at least 6 hours of direct sunlight each day.
-Eight to ten hours is ideal.
+- Sunlight: All vegetables need sunlight.
+The garden should receive at least six hours of direct sunlight each day.
+Eight to 10 hours is ideal.
 Avoid planting taller plants where they shade out small plants.
-When Possible, vegetables should be placed away fromt eh shade of buildings, trees, and shrubs, unless it is late afternoon when plants have reached their sunlight needs.
+When possible, vegetables should be placed away from the shade of buildings, trees, and shrubs, unless it is late afternoon when plants have reached their sunlight needs.
 Shade at the right time can reduce heat stress.

-FOURTH: Watering: Including rain and irrigation, a garden needs at least 1 inch of water per week at soil level.
+Watering: Including rain and irrigation, a garden needs at least one inch of water per week at soil level.
 Avoid locating your garden where water naturally collects on your property or receives too much irrigation.

 TIP: When you do water, do not spray water over the top of plants.
 Water covering the entire plant can cause and promote plant burning and disease.